Ozzy-ZY/Python/README.md

 - 👋 Hi, I’m @Ozzy-ZY
 - 👀 I’m interested in ... back-end development and Networks
-- 🌱 I’m currently learning ... python
+- 🌱 I’m currently learning ... python and CPP
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... my calculus assignments lol
 - 📫 How to reach me ...
 Zyadhimself1@gamil.com

 <!---